 It’s not that hard to build a successful freelance business.
 For a start, plan ahead and set goals that will bring your business to the next level.
 From there, focus on improving your services and delivering value to your clients.
 At the same time, don’t forget to provide good support and communication.
 You might not realize it now, but client relationships go a long way.
 If the client sees that you are sincere in working with them and aren’t just there to cash in the money, most of them will come back and — even better — bring referrals.

-Graphic design is a field that’s constantly changing.
-Visual trends come and go in a matter of months.
-As a freelance graphic designer, it’s important that you always strive to improve your skills and increase your knowledge on a regular basis.
-Better yet, take time to pick up new skills and stay on top of the newest trends.
+The world of graphic design is always changing; visual trends can come and go in a matter of months.
+As a freelance graphic designer, it’s important that you strive to improve your skills and increase your knowledge on a regular basis; take time to pick up new skills and stay on top of the newest trends.
 In the long run, a better and more diverse portfolio is one of the best ways to attract clients who are willing to pay more.

 TAKE A BREAK FROM TIME TO TIME

 It’s no secret that you will face a lot of stress as a freelance graphic designer.
-So many unexpected things can happen to make your day a bad one: a client refuses to make payment; you don’t have any projects lined up; a design doesn’t meet your expectations … the list goes on.
-In the midst of worrying, you might not realized that time — and life — have just passed you by.
+So many unexpected things can happen to make your day a bad one: a client refuses to make payment; you don’t have any projects lined up; a design doesn’t meet your expectations… the list goes on.
+In the midst of worrying, you might not realized that time — and life — have passed you by.

 DEVELOP PASSIVE INCOME

 As stated earlier, freelancing is a career that’s filled with uncertainty.
-Projects come and go.
-You will have days when work just isn’t coming your way.
-Unlike a traditional job where a monthly wage is guaranteed, you don’t have anything to fall back on in terms of income stability.
+Projects come and go, and you will have days when work just isn’t coming your way.
+Unlike a traditional job where a monthly wage is guaranteed, you don’t really have anything to fall back on in terms of income stability.